mapbox/mapbox-gl-native/README.md

 - Press 'X' to reset the transform
 - Press 'N' to reset north
-- Press 'R' to toggle raster
+- Press 'R' to toggle styles
 - Press Tab to toggle debug information
 - Press Esc to quit